openscan-lsm/OpenScan-Hardware/book/obba.md

     iris.
 - The goal/target of the alignment procedure must be clearly defined in terms of the readout.
-- It must be clear which degrees of freedom are being adjusted.
+- Alignment procedures should indicate the degrees of freedom being adjusted/optimized and which of those require fine adjustments (and, in some cases, how fine) and/or independent adjustments (and why, including any known tradeoffs).
-  - Not all of the DoFs may have/require independent adjustments and/or fine adjustments.
-But these relationships should be noted.
+  - This is valuable information because fine and independent adjustments require more expensive components, yet may be less stable than non-adjustable mounts.
+In many cases, components without adjustment screws can be hand-aligned to ~0.1 mm precision if a good readout is available.
 - The goal/target of the alignment must constrain all of the degrees of freedom being adjusted.
   - If this is not the case, the alignment could be "finished" and yet end up